 Recently Viewed Topics

-To access the Recast Rules page, on the top navigation bar, click Settings, and then on the left navigation bar, click Recast Rules.
+To access the Recast Rules page, in the top navigation bar, click Settings, then, in the left navigation bar, click Recast Rules.
 The Recast Rules page appears.

 Note: The Recast Rules feature replaces the Plugin Rules feature.
 Any existing plugin rules are migrated to recast rules.

 On the Recast Rules page, you can create, edit, and delete recast and accept rules.

-Recast rules are used to modify the severity of vulnerabilities.
-Vulnerabilities that have been recast are identified in the results of your scan.
+You can use recast rules to modify the severity of vulnerabilities.
+Vulnerabilities that you recast are identified in the results of your scan.
 In the results of your scan, you may have the same vulnerability identified on multiple assets but a mix of severity levels because of the targets of your recast rule.
 If you specify an expiration date for a recast rule, after that rule expires, severity levels that had been recast in historical scan results are not changed.

 For example, you may have a set of internal servers that you scan regularly.
 These internal servers use self-signed certificates for SSL connections.
 Since the certificates are self-signed, your scans have been reporting vulnerabilities from plugin 51192, SSL Certificate Cannot Be Trusted, which has a Medium severity.
 Since you are aware that the servers use self-signed certificates, you create a recast rule to change the severity level of plugin 51192 from Medium to Info, and set the target to those internal servers.

-The effect of a recast rule is reflected on your workbenches.
+The workbenches reflect the effect of a recast rule.
 A tag appears to indicate when vulnerabilities have been recast.
 The rule applies to all assets or a specific asset based on the rule's parameters.
 The rule continues to apply to existing data and scans as long as the rule remains in effect, the rule applies to the corresponding data and scan results.